 The bottom line

-All of the Amex Business Platinum’s perks and benefits can absolutely outweigh the annual cost of owning it.
+Over the years, the American Express Business Platinum card has evolved as needed to make benefits more accessible to cardholders.
+All of the Amex Business Platinum’s perks and benefits can absolutely outweigh the annual cost of holding it.
 If your spending and business needs align with the card’s perks, these features make this one of the best business credit cards you can have in your wallet.